Displaying model configuration and output from the Julia REPL

 To list full information for all Variables in the model (including Variable linking and current values):

-julia> vscodedisplay(PB.show_variables(model, modeldata=modeldata, showlinks=true))
+julia> vscodedisplay(PB.show_variables(model; modeldata=modeldata, showlinks=true))

 This illustrates the modularized model structure, with: